 Coláiste De Lacy acknowledges the contribution of all members of the school community.
 Each member has responsibility for the promotion of good behaviour and a role in dealing with (minimising) negative behaviour.
 Clearly defined roles and responsibilities allow for consistency among staff as well as ensuring that there is a planned approach to helping students to change their own behaviour.

 Students

-The school expects that students will at all times uphold the code of conduct and make a positive contribution to school life.
+The school expects that students will at all times uphold the Code of Conduct, demonstrate manners and respect, engage in learning, engage with supports (where appropriate) and make a positive contribution to school life.